jin1206t/jin1206t/README.md

 - 🌱 I can smoothly snowboard **S-turns on middle-high level slopes**

-- 😄 WInter is over, and I'm now looking for **gaming buddies to play with**
+- 😄 Winter is over - I'm now looking for **Gaming buddies to play with**

 - 💬 Ask me about **How to raise babies, projects, or products**

 - 👨‍💻 Discalimer: My repos may sometimes mess up, like life.
-I'll fix them but **be patient for updates**
+I'll fix them but **Be patient for updates**

 <h3 align="left">Languages and Tools:</h3>